NetApp-openstack-dev/openstack-docs/source/cinder/examples/openstack_command_line/section_cinder-cli.rst

 Creating and Defining Cinder Volume Types
 -----------------------------------------

-In this section, we create a variety of Cinder Volume Types that leverage both the default capabilities of each driver, as well as the NetApp specific extra specs described in
+In this section, we create a variety of Cinder volume Types that leverage both the default capabilities of each driver, as well as the NetApp specific extra specs described in
-:ref:`Table 4.11, “NetApp supported Extra Specs for use with Cinder Volume Types”<table-4.11>`
+:ref:`Table 4.11, “NetApp supported Extra Specs for use with Cinder volume Types”<table-4.11>`

 -  The ``iscsi`` type provisions Cinder volumes onto any backend that uses the iSCSI storage protocol (in this example, that would be